History of Banbury: Local government

+The responsibility for elementary education passed into the town council's control under the Education Act 1902.
 The town's supply of gas, electricity and water was in the hands of private companies until 1947, when the town council purchased the water company.
-In 1967, the water company's former undertakings and assets that had passed to the Municipal Borough of Banbury (the then town council) were absorbed into the Oxford and District Water Board.
+In 1967, the water company's former undertakings and assets that had passed to the council were absorbed into the Oxford and District Water Board.
 The council also lost control to the county councils of the police in 1925 and elementary education in 1944, and the local fire brigade in 1947.
 The hospitals were nationalized by Clement Attlee's Labour government in 1946.